MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ### Engine instances

 Engine instances are responsible for indexing, caching data on local SSDs, premium storage as managed disks, and serving queries.
-The Engine service requires a minimum of two compute instances.
+The engine service requires a minimum of two compute instances.

 In this component, when you change the **Workload** type, the auto-selected **Instance** adjusts accordingly.
 There's a [wide variety of SKUs](./manage-cluster-choose-sku.md) to match the workload for your use case.
 The **Premium Managed Disk** component is pre-configured based on the SKU selected.

 Choose between the following **Workload** options:

-* **All** – automatically selects the optimal SKU based on the input you provide
+* **All**: Automatically selects the optimal SKU based on the input you provide
-* **Compute Optimized SKUs** -
+* **Compute Optimized SKUs**:
   * Provides high cores to hot cache ratio
   * Suited for high query rates
   * Local SSD for low latency I/O
-* **Storage optimized SKUs** -
+* **Storage optimized SKUs**:
   * Provides larger storage options of 1 TB to 4 TB per Engine node
   * Suited for workloads that require caching large data sizes
   * In some SKUs, premium managed disk storage is attached to the engine node instead of Local SSD for hot data storage